ntustison/LAMNrFlows/Manuscript/methods.md

 Our proposed imputation and synthesis framework comprises two main components: training and inference.
-We describe each below and then summarize open-source implementation details for reproducibility.
+We describe each below and then summarize open-source implementation details.

 ## Training

 ### Architecture

-We train one Glow model per modality, sharing architecture but not parameters.
-Each model uses a multiscale Glow design [@kingma2018glow] with \(L\) levels and
-\(K\) flow steps per level.
-Each step applies (i) ActNorm with data-dependent initialization on the first batch, (ii) an invertible \(1\times1(\times1)\) convolution parameterized via LU for stable log-det computation, and (iii) an affine coupling transform whose scale/shift predictor is a small ConvNet with internal width (“hidden”) that operates on the transformed half of the channels at that level.
-Between levels we apply squeeze (space-to-depth) and split operations, which expose multiscale latents for analysis, alignment, and conditional modeling.
-In contrast, many transformer-based flow variants decode sequentially and do not naturally expose per-level latent access, making our multi-scale alignment and CGM machinery less direct in addition to the usual 3-D scaling challenges.
+We train one Glow model per modality, sharing architectural configuration but not parameters.
+Each model uses a multiscale design with \(L\) levels and \(K\) flow steps per level.
+Each step applies (i) ActNorm with data-dependent initialization on the first batch, (ii) an invertible \(1\times1(\times1)\) convolution parameterized via LU for stable log-det computation, and (iii) an affine coupling transform whose scale/shift predictor is a small ConvNet with internal width (``hidden'') that operates on the transformed half of the channels at that level.
+Between levels we apply squeeze (space-to-depth) and split operations, which expose multiscale latents for analysis, alignment, and conditional modeling [@kingma2018glow].
+In contrast to Glow, transformer-based flow variants often rely on sequential (token-wise) decoding and typically lack explicit per-level latent access, making per-level alignment and conditional-Gaussian modeling less straightforward and further challenging 3-D scaling.

 ### Single-flow optimization

-Given an image \(x\), a flow learns an invertible map \(f_\theta\) that transforms
-\(x\) to a latent space \(z=f_\theta(x)\).
-We place a simple base density on latents, typically \(p_Z=\mathcal{N}(0,I)\), and optimize the exact change-of-variables objective
+Given an image \(x\), a flow learns an invertible map \(f_\theta\) that transforms \(x\) to a latent space \(z=f_\theta(x)\).
+A simple base density on latents, typically \(p_Z=\mathcal{N}(0,I)\), is used to optimize the exact change-of-variables objective

 \[
 \log p_X(x)=\log p_Z\!\big(f_\theta(x)\big)+\sum_{k=1}^{K\cdot L}\log\big|\det J_{f_k}(h_{k-1})\big|,